GlobalBoost/ord-globalboost/docs/src/guides/collecting/sparrow-wallet.md

 ## Importing into `ord` wallet

-For details on setting up Bitcoin Core and the `ord` wallet check out the [Inscriptions Guide](../inscriptions.md)
+For details on setting up GlobalBoost Core and the `ord` wallet check out the [Inscriptions Guide](../inscriptions.md)

 When setting up `ord`, instead of running `ord wallet create` to create a brand-new wallet, you can import your existing wallet using `ord wallet restore "BIP39 SEED PHRASE"` using the seed phrase you generated with Sparrow Wallet.